Thunderbird-128.1.0esr

 If your Window Manager or Desktop Environment does not allow you to configure a default browser, you can add a configuration parameter to Thunderbird so that a browser will start when you click on an Internet/intranet/local URL.
 The procedure to check or modify any of the configuration parameters is quite simple and the instructions here can be used to view or modify any of the parameters.

 First, open the configuration dialog by opening the Edit drop-down menu.
-Choose Preferences and then scroll down to the bottom of the page.
+Choose Settings and then scroll down to the bottom of the page.
 Then, click the Config Editor button.
 Click on the I accept the risk! button.
 This will display a list of the configuration preferences and information related to each one.
 You can use the Filter: bar to enter search criteria and narrow down the listed items.
 Changing a preference can be done using two methods.
 One, if the preference has a boolean value (True/False), simply double-click on the preference to toggle the value and two, for other preferences simply right-click on the desired line, choose Modify from the menu and change the value.
 Creating new preference items is accomplished in the same way, except choose New from the menu and provide the desired data into the fields when prompted.

 If you use a desktop environment such as GNOME or KDE, a desktop file thunderbird.desktop may be created, in order to include a Thunderbird entry in the menu.
 Run the following commands as the root user: